Want to remove arrest records from the internet? Call 844-461-3632 or learn more about arrest records removal in our guide below.

 To combat the spread of certain public records and to help preserve your online privacy, many states have passed laws or have implemented policies.
 Some states, such as California, no longer release mugshot photos to the general public.
 However, many of these arrest and mugshot sites continue to post arrest details online despite laws attempting to prevent your personal information from being shared online.

 The consequences of posts containing public records, your criminal history record, and other types of personal information can be severe — not only for your online reputation but also for your personal and professional life.

 Most people search sites do not disclose the legal outcome of any particular arrest or criminal charges.
 In these cases, it is up to the person viewing your criminal records to determine your guilt or innocence.

 Most feel that even after serving time, these sites can still severely impact your well-being.
 Others believe these sites are doing the community a favor.

 We will let you form your own opinion.
-But we can all likely agree that charging to remove your records is unethical, at best.
-In fact, many people search sites or data brokerages are forbidden from charging a fee for a removal request.
-These sites typically have some sort of opt out form or other opt out process that you must follow in order to remove court records from the internet.
+But we can all likely agree that charging a filing fee to remove arrest records online is unethical, at best.
+In fact, many people search sites or data brokerages are forbidden from charging a filing fee for a removal request.
+These sites typically have some sort of opt-out form or other opt-out process that you must follow in order to remove court records from the internet.

-NetReputation is a reputation management company which was formed with the sole purpose of assisting individuals to rebuild and repair their online presence, through high-quality content creation to remove negative content.
-Our team uses a wide range of strategies, including legal options, to help you opt out of data collection and sharing, have your records removed from the internet, and protect your privacy from the activities of people search sites.
+NetReputation is a reputation management company that was formed with the sole purpose of assisting individuals to rebuild and repair their online presence through high-quality content creation to remove negative content.
+Our team uses a wide range of strategies, including legal options, to help you opt out of data collection and sharing, have your court records removed from the internet, and protect your privacy from the activities of people search sites.